Loading

 Explosions occur behind the lava dome of Mount Lamington

-Vegetation quickly blossomed as volcanic activity began to decrease.
-The orange-yellow Neurospora fungus was discovered in the pyroclastic deposit zone three days after the eruption.
-The subjection of its ascospores momentarily to high temperatures resulted in a booming population.
-Over a period of six weeks, the fungus population declined until it was a rarity.
-Occasionally, they appeared on logs that were buried under ash and debris.
+Vegetation quickly blossomed as volcanic activity abated.
+Neurospora fungus was discovered in the pyroclastic deposit zone three days after the eruption.
+After six weeks, the population declined until it was a rarity, occasionally growing on logs buried under debris.

-Plants that were cultivated by the local population also survived the devastation.
-The severely damaged coffee and rubber tree plantations regrew and were eventually sufficient to sustain the native population.
-Tubers were the first plants to appear.
-It was followed by native grasses and the rainforest trees.
+Plants cultivated by the locals also survived the devastation.
+The severely-damaged coffee and rubber tree plantations regrew and were eventually sufficient to sustain the native population.
+Tubers were among the first plants to appear, followed by native grasses and rainforest trees.
 Less than a week after the eruption, taro plants began blossoming in some villages.
-Root vegetables including yam and sweet potato, as well as banana plants started to grow two months later.
-The regrowth became an important source of food for the population.
+Root vegetables including yam and sweet potato, and banana plants started to grow two months later.
+The regrown plants became a primary source of sustenance for the population.

 Grasses began to cover the mountainside by early 1952.
-Erosion on the mountain stripped away some of the new ash layer, revealing the pre-eruption soil.
-The regrowth of trees occurred around this period, and by the end of the year, some were 15 feet (4.6 m) high.
+Trees began to regrow around this time, and by the end of the year, some were 15 feet (4.6 m) high.
 The volcanic crater became increasingly inaccessible due to the tall grasses and dense vegetation.
-There were no vegetation on the smouldering lava dome until 1953 when grasses began to appear.
+There were no vegetation on the smouldering lava dome until 1953 when grasses began to grow.

 Memorial and legacy